AISE-TUDelft/CodeLicensingExploration/README.md

 ## Code

-The code that was used to extract comments, look for licenses, and cleaning PII from the comments dataset can be found in the folder */src*.
+The code that was used to extract comments, look for licenses, and cleaning PII from the comments dataset can be found in the folder [src](src).

 ## Dataset

 We uploaded the dataset of leading comments to huggingface

+## Citation